DeeEmm/DeeEmm/_posts/2020-09-30-Raspberry-Pi-Nano-datalogger .md

 - Return pump - conditional control - if feeding mode on return pump 15%
 - Skimmer pump - conditional control - if feeding mode on skimmer pump off

 It should also be noted that with each item it is also possible to enable data logging.
 This way historical trend data can be recorded.
-Logged data is displayed in a trend graph and can also be analysed in a dedicated trend analysis page
+Logged data is displayed in a trend graph and can also be analysed in a dedicated trend analysis page which can display multiple traces on the same graph.
+Very useful for analysing how different system elements interact or impact each other.

 ## Data logging